noahcoad/google-spell-check/README.md

 # Google Spell Check
-Sublime Text 2 Plugin Package
+# a Sublime Text 2 Plugin Package

 ## Description
 Replaces the selected text with Google's spelling correction.
 Use Google magic to fix spelling.
 Google has a far better spell checker than most tools.
 This does _not_ replace the built-in spell checker, offer suggestions, or adds words to the built-in dictionary.
 Instead it replaces the selected text with a Google search page result's magically usually right recommended spelling (or does nothing if Google thinks you've got it right).